As the play is Older Than Radio, all spoilers on this page are unmarked.

 - Dirty Coward: Bob Acres.

-- Everyone Must Be Paired: Subverted.
-By the end, all the major characters but two are already paired; this leads another character to suggest that spares Sir Lucius O'Trigger and Mrs. Malaprop pair up, but Sir Lucius responds with disdain.
+- Everyone Must Be Paired: Defied.
+By the end, all the major characters except two are already paired; this leads another character to suggest that spares Sir Lucius O'Trigger and Mrs. Malaprop pair up, but Sir Lucius responds with disdain.

 - Hypocritical Humor: Mrs. Malaprop's declaration to Sir Anthony that every properly educated woman should "reprehend the true meaning of what she is saying."